Ozempic is making waves in the world of weight management and diabetes treatment, but a common question remains: who exactly can prescribe it?

 When it comes to specialists, endocrinologists are the go-to for anything diabetes-related.
 They’re the ones who really get into the nitty-gritty of hormonal imbalance that allows them to prescribe Ozempic.
 Now, dietitians play a crucial role, too, but with a twist.
 While they can’t write you a prescription, they’re pros at identifying when Ozempic might be a good fit for you.
 They can then refer you to a GP or endocrinologist to get Ozempic prescribed.

-The Role of a Dietitian
+The Role of a Registered Dietitian Nutritionist in Nutrition Support

 Dietitians are like your personal health sidekick—always there to help you make smart food choices and guide you toward your wellness goals.
 They’re the experts who can break down all the confusing stuff about nutrition into easy, manageable steps that fit right into your life.
 Whether you’re looking to manage a health condition or just eat better, dietitians are your go-to resource for personalized meal planning.